-3. It’s a 15 minute walk to the Cathedral, a centric point in La Laguna.
+3. It’s a 15-minute walk to the Cathedral, a centric point in La Laguna.

 At night, I really recommend El Rincón de TinTin, this is where the locals go enjoy craft beers from all over Europe at an affordable price.
 Some nights you’ll be blessed with great live music.
 I was lucky to have heard an amazing blues band.

 Eating at a Guachinche is the most local thing you can do in Tenerife.
 These are small restaurants in people’s houses.
-They have a set menu based on what they fished that morning and they’re located near the town of La Orotava, in San Ursula.
+They have a set menu based on what they fished that morning and they’re located near the town of La Orotava, in Santa Ursula.
 There were also a few in La Orotava.
 I recommend a car for this trek since it’s high up in the mountain.
 There are many Guachinches in the area, the best way to decide on one is to ask a local.
 We heard several recommendations but opted for the only one opened on January 2nd.

-We had a great time but we didn’t get to meet any locals in this area.
-Expect the same all over Avenida de las Americas, a popular strip that despite the tourist prices, it wasn’t as expensive as other main cities in Spain.
-You can find many British pubs and if you’re looking to dance the night away, there are many clubs in the area, among the most popular ones are Papagayo Beach Club, TIBU, and Envy.
+We had a great time in Costa Adeje but we didn’t get to meet any locals in this area.
+Expect the same all over Avenida de las Americas, which is a popular strip that despite the tourist prices, it wasn’t as expensive as other large cities in Spain.
+You’ll find many British pubs and if you’re looking to dance the night away, there are also many clubs in the area, among the most popular ones are Papagayo Beach Club, TIBU, and Envy.

 Los Cristianos is another lovely beach frequented by tourists.
-It’s walking distance from Costa Adeje and Playas de las Americas.
+It’s walking distance from Costa Adeje and Playa de las Americas.
 If you have a car or the time to take a “guagua” to Los Gigantes I truly recommend it.
-The trip was easy and cost roughly €4 and took about 30-40 minutes one way.
-We took one big green bus from Playa de las Americas to the Los Gigantes bus stop.
+The trip was simple, it cost roughly €4, and took about 30-40 minutes one way.
+We hopped on a big green bus from Playa de las Americas to the Los Gigantes bus stop.
 The cliffs, aka “Los Gigantes”, are huge and beautiful.
 I suggest walking up to the viewpoint, El Mirador Archipenque.
-You can also hike around the cliffs, but a tour guide is recommended if you’re not an experienced hiker.
+It is possible to hike around the cliffs, but a tour guide is recommended if you’re not an experienced hiker.